top of page

 Follow the Dream at Shakespeare North this February

-A Midsummer Night’s Dream is heading for Shakespeare North Playhouse next month direct from the Globe in London.
-Shakespeare’s much-loved sprite-ly comedy will be staged at the Prescot venue’s Cockpit Theatre from February 4-7 at the start of a national tour.
+A Midsummer Night’s Dream is at Shakespeare North Playhouse this week, direct from the Globe in London.
+Shakespeare’s much-loved sprite-ly comedy is being staged at the Prescot venue’s Cockpit Theatre until tomorrow at the start of a national tour.
 The show, which explores the darker side of the Bard's seemingly mischievous tale, is a co-production between Shakespeare’s Globe and Headlong (with Bristol Old Vic and Leeds Playhouse).
-To escape a society ruled by tyra
+To escape a society ruled by tyrannical law,

 Five shows to see at the Floral Pavilion in 2026